derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/azure/readme.md

 1.3.3 Creating and uploading the model

-1. All dt models should be written in `.json` file
+1. All DT models should be written in `.json` file
 2. Open your favourite code editor and create new .json file. in below image you can find sample code.

 <img src="images/sampledtcode.png" width= 300/>

-3. This code above is the example simple model which contains ‘temperature’ and ‘Humidity’.It is based on azure dtdl language.
+3. This code above is the example simple model which contains ‘temperature’ and ‘Humidity’.It is based on azure DTDL language.
 [More about it](https://docs.microsoft.com/en-us/azure/digital-twins/concepts-models)
-4. For uploading click the upload button on DT explorer and select the .json file you created before.
+4. For uploading, click the upload button on DT explorer and select the .json file you created before.
 Then your model will be shown below.

 <img src="images/uploadmodel.png" width= 250/>

-5. Then finally the model is created and will be visualised if added to the explorer. an example is shown here.
+5. Then finally the model is created and will be visualized if added to the explorer. an example is shown here.

 <img src="images/dtmodel.png" width= 250/>